 While sailing was initially a way of fleeing from his domestic unhappiness, it proved to be an enriching experience for Jovin.
 "I still remember the first time I tried sailing," laughs Jovin.
-"Everyone had a partner but me, so I had to t had a partner but me, so I had to try it out alone.
+"Everyone had a partner but me, so I had to try it out alone.
 The coach was standing at the jetty, shouting instructions through a loudhailer.
 I was so scared that I would fall over."
 He had good reason to fear the sea.
 Even today, Jovin cannot swim due to his disability.

-MINDSET AND ATTITUDE WILL HELP YOU TO OVERCOME DIFFICULTIES.
+66 HAVING THE RIGHT MINDSET AND ATTITUDE WILL HELP YOU TO OVERCOME DIFFICULTIES. ??